Translating Your App Content

 3. Click OK to save the changes and close the App Settings dialog box.

 4. Go to Language > Language Operations.
-The Language Operations dialog box opens.

 6. Select Copy for the Operation.

-10. Close the Language Operation dialog box.
+10. Click Close to close the dialog box.

-9 Other Considerations
+Other Considerations

-Now you know how to make translations of translatable texts, there are a couple of other things you may wish to investigate.
+Now that you know how to make translations of translatable texts, there are a couple of other things you may wish to investigate.

-9.1 Completeness
+Completeness

 To set up the completeness check, do the following:

 1. Go to Language > Language Settings.
-The App Settings dialog box opens.

 2. In the grid, double-click the language for which you want to set the completeness check.
-The Edit Language dialog box opens.

-3. Select the Check completeness checkbox.
+3. In the Check field, select the Check completeness checkbox.

 4. Click OK to close the Edit Language dialog box.